iftykhar-wahid-ifty/myRepo/README.md

 # myRepo
-this is for practicing purpose
+this is for practicing purpose. <br>
-Author - MD Iftykhar Wahid Ifty
+Author: MD Iftykhar Wahid Ifty <br>
+Profession: Student